 Omaha Man Sentenced for Firearm Possession

-United States Attorney Deborah R. Gilg announced that Leandre R. Jennings, III, 24, of Omaha, Nebraska, was sentenced in Omaha today by United States District Judge Laurie Smith Camp, to serve 51 months in prison for being a felon in possession of a firearm, in violation of federal law.
-Jennings was convicted of felony flight to avoid arrest in 2009.
-In addition to his prison term, he will serve three years of supervised release following his release from prison.
+United States Attorney Deborah R. Gilg announced that Brandon L. Tegels, 20, of Omaha, Nebraska, was sentenced in Omaha on January 17, 2012, by United States District Judge Laurie Smith Camp, to serve 18 months in prison, for possessing an illegally short shotgun, in violation of federal law.
+In addition to his prison term, he will serve one year of supervised release following his release from prison.

 This case was investigated by the Omaha Police Department.